tclaus/keytechkit.gem/README.md

 To use this gem have a look in the /spec folder.
 Every function should be tested.
 You can grab code here and add this to you own projects.

-Documentation with code samples will come in the next days.
+Full documentation with code samples will come in the next days.
+Latest gem documentation for keytechAPI gem is on [rubydoc](https://www.rubydoc.info/gems/keytechkit)

 ## Development